 Insurance coverage for dental emergencies depends on your specific plan.
 Many dental insurance plans cover extractions or treatment for severe tooth pain.
 This is especially true if the insurance provider deems the situation medically necessary.
 However, the extent of coverage and what qualifies as an emergency can vary.
 You should review your insurance policy and contact your provider.
 They will inform you of exactly what emergency dental services they cover.

-Being well-informed about what to do in a dental emergency is crucial.
+It is crucial to be well-informed about what to do in a dental emergency.
 Quick and appropriate actions can make a significant difference in preserving oral health and preventing long-term complications.

-Coastal Dental Care offers expert emergency dentistry in Nederland, TX to patients who require immediate dental care.
-If you experience a dental emergency, it is important to call us as soon as you can for help.
-You can reach our office at 409-215-2035 to schedule your emergency dental visit.
+Coastal Dental Care offers expert emergency dentistry in Nederland, TX, to patients who require immediate dental care.
+If you experience a dental emergency, it is important to call us as soon as possible for help.
+You can reach our office at 409-727-3511 to schedule your emergency dental visit.